What is myopia?

 What can be done?

-While there is no cure for shortsightedness at this stage, there have been extensive research being performed all around the world in trying to slow down the overgrowth of the eyes.
+While there is no cure for shortsightedness at this stage, extensive research is always ongoing all around the world in trying to slow down the overgrowth of the eyes.

-To summarize, there are three main methods shown to be effective in slowing down the worsening of myopia:
+To summarize, there are several main methods shown to be effective in slowing down the worsening of myopia:

 Each have their benefits, and seem to be more suitable and effective depending on each individual child and their level of shortsightedness.
-Here at Westgate Optometrists, we offer all three options, and we take into account the level of maturity and dexterity of your child to determine which is the most suitable solution for them.
+Here at Westgate Optometrists, we offer all of those options, and we discuss with you which is most suitable, taking into account the level of maturity and dexterity of your child, as well as any activities & sports they partake in to determine which is the most suitable solution for them.

 On the whole, these myopia control measures have been shown to be effective at reducing the rate of worsening by between 30-60%.
 However, this reduction exponentially reduces the risk of your child developing the aforementioned complications that is typically associated with high levels of myopia.